The Wall Sofa | Finn Juhl | 1950

 321

-Please note that the actual colours and materials may vary due to different screen balances and settings.
-While the version shown is supposed to be viewed only as an example, individual material photos can be found via our material page.
+Please note that the actual colours and materials may vary due to image editing and differences in screen balances and settings.
+The versions shown are intended to serve only as examples.
+We kindly encourage you to view the physical material samples at our official retailers.
+Learn more about our materials here: material page.

 Design: